Frequently Asked Questions

 REvolve will launch with only one configuration of controls, which includes a right-thumb operated trackball.

-Will there be a mode where I don't have to keep moving the ball?
+Will there be a mode where the ball snaps back like a joystick?

 Does REvolve support a Mac as well as PC?